Information Disclosure Following the TCFD Recommendations

 Category Sub-category Risk factors Impact on operations Importance Response

-Transition risks Policy and regulation Spread of GHG emissions pricing and stricter GHG emissions reporting obligations Rising energy costs and logistical costs caused by the introduction of carbon taxes Medium
+Transition risks Policy and regulation Spread of GHG emissions pricing and stricter GHG emissions reporting obligations Rising energy costs and logistical costs caused by the introduction of carbon taxes (Medium to long term) Medium

 • Consider and implement ways to reduce CO₂ emissions by 30%*1 by 2030 and to achieve net-zero GHG emissions by 2050*2